Complete Healthcare Guide

 Basic and Translational Research

-Fundamental research grants support discovery science and early-stage translation.
-These typically range from £150K-£2M over 3-5 years and require strong academic credentials and institutional support.
+Fundamental research grants support discovery science and early-stage translation, typically ranging from £150K-£2M over 3-5 years:

 • Discovery Research: Understanding disease mechanisms and biological processes